ubffm/oaipmharvest/README.md

 ## Running

-For running the application, you can call after the installation the CLI command `oaipm_harvest`, which also provides a help function by calling `oaipm_harvest -h`.
+In order to run the application after installation, you can call the CLI command `oaipm_harvest`, which also provides a help function by calling `oaipm_harvest -h`.

 ```